 - Shoe-top drawcords for a convenient and secure fit

 - Made specifically for technical kayakers

 - Not the best traction

 The NRS Freestyle is another set of water shoes from NRS with an ankle-cut height.

 It has a Terraprene Neoprene insole, VaporLoft lining, and rubber outsoles.
 Its thickness is the same as the NRS Paddle at 3 mm.

-However, note that these kayaking shoes can be slippery when used to walk over mossy or smooth rocks, as it is not designed to give you a lot of traction.
+…do note that these kayaking shoes can be slippery when used to walk over mossy or smooth rocks, as they’re not designed to give you a lot of traction.

 It has received a 4.6-star rating from its users, who commend the NRS Freestyle for its excellent fit and comfortable feel.